June 23, 2020

 A Look Ahead: As We Prepare to Reopen

-Local governments are beginning a phased approach to reopening our communities and economies.
-For the health and safety of our employees and customers, our lobbies will remain closed.
-For now, we will continue to serve you through our drive-up windows, ATMs, and electronic banking services, with access to your safe deposit box available by appointment.
-We will monitor conditions closely to determine when it’s safe to reopen our lobbies.
+For now, our lobbies will remain closed and we will continue to serve you through our drive-up windows, ATMs, and electronic banking services, with access to your safe deposit box available by appointment.

 Economic Impact “Stimulus” Payments